 The Stanford Intelligent Systems Laboratory (SISL) is committed to educating the next generation and encouraging diversity through community outreach activities.
 SISLers volunteer for a wide variety of activities, spanning from giving lessons at local elementary schools to mentoring high school teachers.
 Below is a snapshot of a few of the programs SISL helps support.

-The Stanford Artificial Intelligence Laboratory’s Outreach Summer (SAILOR) is designed to expose high school students in underrepresented populations to the field of artificial intelligence.
-It is a two-week, full-time program initially targeted for rising 10th grade girls.
+The AI4ALL program is designed to expose high school students in underrepresented populations to the field of artificial intelligence.
+It is a three-week, full-time program targeted for rising 10th graders.
 The program provides a broad exposure to AI through faculty lectures, field trips, and hands-on projects.
 SISL graduate students presented on control algorithms and how they can be used to provide stability for drones.
 They provided a hands-on activity where they flew a small hex-copter to demonstrate the algorithms.
 Prof. Kochenderfer discussed the challenges of translating basic research into technologies that can improve safety and efficiency.
 Information for applying for next year can be found here.

 High School Summer Internship Program

 The RISE (Raising Interest in Science and Engineering) summer internship program for high school students is sponsored by Stanford’s Office of Science Outreach.
 It is an intensive seven week summer program for local Bay Area students.
 Students spend 30 hours a week on campus, working on research in the lab.
 The program is designed for low-income students and those who will be the first in their families to attend college.
 SISL has hosted students who have worked on partially observable Markov decision processes and deep reinforcement learning.
 Additional details on the program, including the application process can be found here.